harvardinformatics/website/content/maker.md

 ## Example Job Script

+There are two approaches to running MAKER on the FASRC cluster: (1) entirely with in a container on a single compute node (more reliable, but slower) and  (2) on multiple compute nodes (launched using MPI from outside of the container; susceptible to conflicts with the user environment).
+The single-node approach is recommended if you have set environment variables in your bash startup files (e.g., `LD_LIBRARY_PATH` or Perl-related environment variables) that may interfere with the operation of software in the MAKER container.

-This job script must be submitted (via sbatch) from a directory on a file system that is mounted on all Odyssey compute nodes (e.g., directories prefixed with /n/, such as /n/scratchlfs).
+Either example job script must be submitted (via sbatch) from a directory on a file system that is mounted on all compute nodes (e.g., directories prefixed with /n/, such as /n/scratchlfs).
 The MAKER datastore directory will be created in the directory this job script is submitted from (named using the reference sequence file name prefix, and ending in *-output).

+### Example Single-Compute-Node MAKER Job Script

+    :::sh
+    #!/bin/sh
+    #SBATCH --partition=shared
+    # use an entire node, and allow use of all the memory on the node
+    #SBATCH --nodes=1
+    #SBATCH --mem=0
+    #SBATCH --exclusive
+    # Customize --time as appropriate
+    #SBATCH --time=0:30:00

+    MAKER_IMAGE=/n/singularity_images/informatics/maker:2.31.10--pl526_14.sif

+    # Submit this job script from the directory with the MAKER control files

+    # Optional repeat masking (if not using RepeatMasker, comment-out these three lines)
+    export REPEATMASKER_LIB_DIR=$PWD/REPEATMASKER_LIB_DIR
+    mkdir -p "${REPEATMASKER_LIB_DIR}"
+    singularity exec --cleanenv ${MAKER_IMAGE} sh -c "ln -sf /usr/local/share/RepeatMasker/Libraries/* ${REPEATMASKER_LIB_DIR}"
+    # If RepBase RepeatMasker Edition has been downloaded, it should be copied into this directory:
+    #   cp /path/to/RepeatMaskerLib.embl ${REPEATMASKER_LIB_DIR}

+    # singularity options:
+    # * --no-home : don't mount home directory (if not current working directory) to avoid any application/language startup files
+    # Add any MAKER options after the "maker" command
+    # * -nodatastore is suggested for Lustre, as it reduces the number of directories created
+    # * -fix_nucleotides needed for hsap_contig.fasta example data
+    singularity exec --no-home --cleanenv ${MAKER_IMAGE} mpiexec -n ${SLURM_CPUS_ON_NODE} maker -fix_nucleotides -nodatastore

+### Example Multi-Compute-Node MAKER Job Script

     :::sh
     #!/bin/sh